 This one is from first semester American History and it is about the reform movements that grew out of an American evangelical movement in the 1820s called the Second Great Awakening.
-This question also asks the writer to analyze the cause and effect relationship between a religious movement and the various social reform movements of the period.
-This is a pretty easy question that requires the writer to a) describe the Great Awakening in a general way; b) make the necessary connection between the themes of the Great Awakening and the reform movements, and c) identify a few of those particular reforms within the context of Great Awaking ideas.
+This question also asks the writer to analyze the cause and effect relationship between a religious movement and the various reform movements of the period.
+This is a pretty easy question, but it still requires the writer to a) describe the Great Awakening in a general way; b) make the necessary connection between the themes of the Great Awakening that stimulated reform, and c) identify a few of those particular reforms within the context of Great Awaking ideas.